 Essential to this internal control system is well defined policies and procedures that are properly documented and communicated to employees.
-The corporate policies form the basis of all the Company's major guidelines and procedures and set forth the control standards required for the functioning of the Company's business entities.
+The corporate policies form the basis of all the Group's major guidelines and procedures and set forth the control standards required for the functioning of the Group's business entities.

 Additionally, Lenovo has a strong corporate culture based on ethical business conduct.
-Lenovo's Code of Conduct (the "Code") is the cornerstone of our commitment to conducting business legally, ethically, and with integrity.
-The Code establishes clear expectations for legal and ethical business conduct and compliance with Lenovo policies.
-As the Code is not intended to describe every law, policy, procedure or business process that applies to Lenovo, the Code also provides guidance on when and how to seek additional guidance or report potential concerns.
+The Group's Code of Conduct (the "Code") is the cornerstone of our commitment to conducting business legally, ethically, and with integrity.
+The Code establishes clear expectations for legal and ethical business conduct and compliance with the Group's policies.
+As the Code is not intended to describe every law, policy, procedure or business process that applies to the Group, the Code also provides guidance on when and how to seek additional guidance or report potential concerns.

-The Code is available in multiple languages on the Company's website.
-Training on the Code and related policies is provided to reinforce the Company's commitment to compliance and conducting business with integrity.
-Lenovo regards any violation of the Code as a serious matter.
+The Code is available in multiple languages on the Group's website.
+Training on the Code and related policies is provided to reinforce the Group's commitment to compliance and conducting business with integrity.
+The Group regards any violation of the Code as a serious matter.
 Failure to follow the Code, or violation of the policies described in the Code, can result in disciplinary action, including termination of employment or relationship.

-Lenovo has also developed and implemented numerous policies to provide more detailed guidance to employees on compliance with rules and laws, including those related to the prevention and detection of bribery and corruption.
-Lenovo maintains the Global Anti-Bribery and Corruption Policy, a Conflicts of Interest Policy, and a Global Gift, Entertainment, Corporate Hospitality and Travel Policy.
+The Group has also developed and implemented numerous policies to provide more detailed guidance to employees on compliance with rules and laws, including those related to the prevention and detection of bribery and corruption.
+The Group maintains a Global Anti-Bribery and Corruption Policy, a Conflicts of Interest Policy, and a Global Gift, Entertainment, Corporate Hospitality and Travel Policy.

 Lenovo has zero tolerance for bribery and corruption.
-Lenovo complies with the anti-bribery and corruption laws of the countries where it conducts business.
-Lenovo's Global Anti-Bribery and Corruption Policy along with the Global Gift, Entertainment, Corporate Hospitality and Travel Policy reinforce provisions in the Code and provide additional guidance regarding compliance with global anti-bribery and corruption laws and regulations.
+The Group complies with the anti-bribery and corruption laws of the countries where it conducts business.
+The Group's Global Anti-Bribery and Corruption Policy along with the Global Gift, Entertainment, Corporate Hospitality and Travel Policy reinforce provisions in the Code and provide additional guidance regarding compliance with global anti-bribery and corruption laws and regulations.
 The policies stress that Lenovo will not directly or indirectly solicit, offer, promise, authorize, provide, or accept anything of value to any person, including government officials, to influence action, inactions or to secure an improper advantage as defined by applicable laws.

 To help employees understand these requirements, training on anti-bribery and corruption is provided.
-In FY2022/23, 97% of Lenovo's computer-based employees completed the assigned anti-bribery and corruption mandatory eLearning course.
-In addition, 21 facilitator-led sessions focused on anti-bribery and corruption basics and case studies were provided to over 11,000 Chinabased employees of the Company.
-Lenovo also provides Code training to new employees, which includes antibribery and corruption topics.
+In FY 2023/24, 99% of the Group's computer-based employees completed the assigned anti-bribery and corruption mandatory eLearning course.
+In addition, 48 facilitator-led sessions focused on anti-bribery and corruption basics and case studies were provided to over 17,000 China-based employees of the Group.
+The Group also provides Code training to new employees, which includes anti-bribery and corruption topics.
 The Board of Directors and Senior Leadership Team are provided a facilitator-led training session on anti-bribery and corruption.
+Additionally, in FY 2023/24, Lenovo's Ethics and Compliance Office released an educational video in commemoration of International Anti-Corruption Day, urging all employees to participate in the global fight against corruption.
+The video garnered viewership from approximately 30,000 employees.

-Bribery and corruption risks are also evaluated as part of Lenovo's Enterprise Risk Management Program risk assessment to ensure Lenovo's internal controls effectively address and mitigate bribery and corruption risk to the enterprise.
+Bribery and corruption risks are also evaluated as part of the Group's Enterprise Risk Management Program risk assessment to ensure the Group's internal controls effectively address and mitigate bribery and corruption risk to the enterprise.